zhouhoujun/tsioc/README.md

   moudles:['node-modules-name', ClassType]
 });

+// 3. use modules
+container.use(...modules);

-// 3. register a class
+// 4. register a class
 container.register(Person);

-// 4. register a factory;
+// 5. register a factory;
 container.register(Person, (container)=> {
     ...
     return new Person(...);
 });

-// 5. register with keyword
+// 6. register with keyword
 container.register('keyword', Perosn);

-// 7. register with alais
+// 8. register with alais
 container.register(new Registration(Person, aliasname));

 ```